scalabli/quo/docs/args.rst

 App-Like Args
 ---------------------

-Sometimes, you want to process arguments that look like options.
+Sometimes, you want to process args that look like apps.
 For instance, imagine you have a file named ``-foo.txt``.
 If you pass this as an arg in this manner, quo will treat it as an app.

 To solve this, quo does what any POSIX style command line script does, and that is to accept the string ``--`` as a separator for options and arguments.
-After the ``--`` marker, all further parameters are accepted as arguments.
+After the ``--`` marker, all further parameters are accepted as args.

 Example usage:

 .. code:: python

-    from quo import command, arg, echo, Path
+    from quo import command, arg, echo
+    from quo.types import Path

     @command()
     @arg('files', nargs=-1, type= Path())